dhushon/iamswhoiams/idfed.md

 ### Mapping the “Claims”

 The IdP responds to authentication requests with a token that include meta data that is useful for establishing identity, groups, roles and other potential decisioning within the upstream Provider.
+In our case we are including companyName / organization and can map this to employees to facilitate Okta JIT adds to employee groups.

 <img src=".//media/image21.png" style="width:6.5in" alt="Graphical user interface, text, application, email Description automatically generated" />